plotly/plotly.py/doc/python/legend.md

 #### Group click toggle behavior

 You can also define the toggle behavior for when a user clicks an item in a group.
 Here we set the `groupclick` for the `legend` to `toggleitem`.
 This toggles the visibility of just the item clicked on by the user.
-Set to `togglegroup` and it togges the visibility of all items in the same group as the item clicked on.
+Set to `togglegroup` and it toggles the visibility of all items in the same group as the item clicked on.

 ```python
 import plotly.graph_objects as go